Managing Director, ICT Consultant and Business Advisor

 Capability demonstrated

-Reliability, discipline and consistency from the start of Benjamin's working life.
+Reliability, discipline, self-management and consistency from the start of Benjamin's working life.

 Responsibilities